zhangchengchuan/tp-1/docs/UserGuide.md

 - The index **must be a positive integer** 1, 2, 3, ...

 Example: `deleteTask 2`

+#### Find a task by keyword: `findTask`
+Finds all tasks whose names contain any of the specified keywords.

+Format: `findTask KEYWORD [MORE_KEYWORDS]`

+* The search is case-insensitive. e.g hans will match Hans
+* The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
+* Only the name is searched.
+* Only full words will be matched e.g. Han will not match Hans
+* Tasks matching at least one keyword will be returned (i.e. OR search).

+Example: `findTask work` returns `Do CS2100 work` and `Work out next week's plan`.

+#### List all tasks : `listTask`
+Display the full list of tasks.
+This command is used to return to the full list of tasks after searching for specific tasks.

+Format: `listTask`

+#### Mark/Un-mark a task as done/undone: `markTask`
+Marks/Un-marks the specified task from the task list as done/undone.

+Format: `markTask INDEX`
+- Marks the task at the specified `INDEX`
+- The index refers to the index number shown in the displayed task list
+- The index **must be a positive integer** 1, 2, 3, ...

+Example: `markTask 2`

+#### Delete all done tasks : `deleteDoneTask`
+Deletes all tasks that have been marked as done from the task list.

+Format: `deleteDoneTask`

 ### MODULE:
 #### Adding a module: `addMod`